-The addin command makes it easy on Windows to install/remove the addin.
-On Mac, you need to install it manually, but xlwings addin install will show you how to do it.
+The addin command makes it easy to install/remove the addin by copying it to the XLSTART folder.

 Note: Excel needs to be closed before installing/updating the add-in via command line.
-If you're still getting an error, start the Task Manager and make sure there are no EXCEL.EXE processes left.
+If you're still getting an error, start the Task Manager and make sure there are no EXCEL.
+EXE processes left.